-C. Signature
+C. SIGNATURE

-s are true and complete to the best of my knowledge.
-I understand that the ing on them to make its decision.
+The above answers are true and complete to the best of my knowledge.
+I understand that the lead agency is relying on them to make its decision.

-Signature: \s\ Adam Zack
+Signature:

-Name of signee: A dam Zack,
+Name of signee: Alison Van Gorp

-Position and Agen cy/Organization: Senior Planner, City of Mercer Island Community Planning
+Position and Agency/Organization: Deputy Director, City of Mercer Island Community Planning

-and Development Department
+& Development Department

-Date Submitted: January 18, 2022
+Date Submitted: March 27, 2023

-D. Supplemental sheet for nonproject actions

-(IT IS NOT NECESSARY to use this sheet for project actions)
+D. SUPPLEMENTAL SHEET FOR NON-PROJECT ACTIONS

 Because these questions are very general, it may be helpful to read them in conjunction with the list of the elements of the environment.
 When answering these questions, be aware of the extent the proposal, or the types of activities likely to result from the proposal, would affect the item at a greater intensity or at a faster rate than if the proposal were not implemented.
 Respond briefly and in general terms.